 A warehouse cannot be successfully managed without necessary guidelines and standard operating procedures in place.
 For your product to be protected and to flawlessly flow through the fulfillment journey, robust management is the key to keeping things operating efficiently and safely.

 A fulfillment service relies on technology and automation for an overall efficient operation.
 This technology also provides a barrier of protection for your product by keeping real-time inventory.
-Inventory keeps your product from being mistakenly warehoused, sent to the wrong business, and any potential personnel theft.

 Step #4: Order Receipt